FRANK-RAN/Quantum-Measurement-Software/README.md

    - It acts as a bridge between the backend and the UI, binding data and logic to the elements defined in MainWindow.xaml.

 3. **Window_Logic**
    - This folder contains the other logic methods and parameters within the MainWindow class.
 Each of the processes have been seperated into distint files to make finding and fixing bugs easier.
+Look at the `Info.md` file for more details.

    - `Chart_Init_Functions.cs`: Initializes all charts within the Quantum UI.
    - `Click Events.cs`: Handles button click events and related user interactions.